Information about scholarships

 PhD students can mainly apply for research scholarships, travel scholarships and grants that may be awarded without regard to the income limit.

-If you have an income of 180 000 SEK/year or more, you cannot be awarded scholarships intended for students at the undergraduate level, but only research and travel scholarships.
+If you have an income of SEK 200 000/year or more, you cannot be awarded scholarships intended for students at the undergraduate level, but only research and travel scholarships.

 The scholarship ceiling – maximum sum

-The so-called scholarship ceiling regulates that a student cannot be awarded several smaller scholarships which together exceed the ceiling, currently 40 400 SEK/year.
+The so-called scholarship ceiling regulates that a student cannot be awarded several smaller scholarships which together exceed the ceiling, currently 38 000 SEK/year.
 If the scholar is given only one scholarship the sum may exceed the ceiling.
+Travel and research scholarships are not included in the scholarship ceiling.

 How is the selection of all applicants made?